From Med Student to FY Doctor: 10 tips from Dr Kishan Rees

 9. Deliver a comprehensive handover

-As a result of increasing workloads and changing work patterns, delivering a comprehensive handover has never been so important, especially handovers for the next batch of Junior Doctors.
+As a result of increasing workloads and changing work patterns, delivering a comprehensive handover has never been so important, especially handovers for the next batch of Resident Doctors.
 Ensure details included within the handover are of the key pieces of information your colleagues will need to know about.

 Handovers that miss vitally relevant details could impact quality of care and have a negative effect on staff in terms of stress and tension.
 It is advised that medical students attend handovers to learn the necessary skills.
 I will often cover handovers within my lectures and clinical skills workshops.